 No trip to Tenerife would be complete without hiking around the Teide National Park.
 With 3,715 meters in height, Mount Teide is Spain’s highest peak.
 The area surrounding the volcano became a national park in 1954, and in 2007, it became a UNESCO World Heritage Site.

-Being one of the top attractions in Tenerife, you have several options to visit Mount Teide.
+Being one of the top attractions in Tenerife, you have several options for visiting Mount Teide.
 Firstly, you can explore Teide National Park independently by car or bus (Guagua).
 Catch bus 342 from Costa Adeje or 348 from Puerto de la Cruz.
 Check out the schedules and stops on titsa.com.

 Once you’re in the park, you can hit the hiking trails or catch the cable car to the peak, or near the peak, to be precise.
 You need a special permit to hike to the summit of Mount Teide.
 To obtain this, you can either book the official Mount Teide Peak Experience or request a free permit on the government’s national parks website to hike up by yourself.

 If you don’t necessarily want to hike to the summit or visit the park independently, you can join one of the many guided group tours.
 This Mount Teide Tour with Cable Car Ticket & Transfer offers departures from multiple places across the island.
 This way, you can also get to meet new people.
-While I didn’t personally join this tour, it’s one of the best options online.
+While I didn’t personally join this tour, it’s one of the best options to book online.
+It includes transportation, the guide, and the cable car ticket.

 3. Garachico